 Where Did the Margin Go?
 Know for Sure.

-Watch Rafael take real job cost data, original estimates, change order logs, and project notes — and turn them into a ranked diagnosis of which jobs leaked margin, why, and what is still recoverable.
+Watch Rafael take job cost data, original estimates, change order logs, and project notes - then turn them into a ranked diagnosis of which jobs leaked margin, why, and what is still recoverable.

 Watch the Walkthrough